 As we see in the natural world, God created several kinds of flesh.
 Although many scientists try to prove that we all evolved out of some slime, one cannot look at the diversity of life and accept that kind of nonsense.
 All life on this planet testifies to the fact that there is a Creator.

-There are also heavenly bodies and there are earthly bodies; but the splendor of the heavenly bodies is one kind, and the splendor of the earthly bodies is another.
-The sun has one kind of splendor, the moon another and the stars another; and star differs from star in splendor.
+Further, there are heavenly bodies and earthly bodies; but the beauty of heavenly bodies is one thing, while the beauty of earthly bodies is something else.
+The sun has one kind of beauty, the moon another, the stars yet another; indeed, each star has its own individual kind of beauty.

 Paul goes on to explain that, just like stars and planets are different from each other, we will each have a unique resurrection body.
 It is comforting to know that we will all still remain unique in heaven.